Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

-The appropriate choice of $\epsilon$ depends on the size of the dataset.
-To conclude our experiments, we use two larger datasets.
+The appropriate choice of $\epsilon$ depends on the size of the dataset, as it is different for the two larger datasets.
 One is a synthetic dataset Abrupto and the other one is a real-world Android malware dataset Drebin.
-Table~\ref{tab:final_results} also shows the results of these two larger datasets.
+Table~\ref{tab:final_results3} also shows the results of these two larger datasets.
 In terms of training time, unlike small datasets, there is a significant difference in their training time.
-This is due to the large number of features in the Drebin dataset, which is around 876 times the input feature count of the Abrupto dataset.
+This is due to the large number of features in the Drebin dataset, which is around 876 times more than the features in the Abrupto dataset.
+However, once again, the majority of the time is consumed in encrypting the noisy $t$-list, which as we mentioned before, can be precomputed.
+Since these datasets have multiple batches per epoch, the per epoch time for the $t$-list is also higher.
+However, subtracting the total time of the $t$-lists, the training of these two datasets takes between 2,000 to 11,000 seconds, which is reasonably fast considering the sizes of these datasets.
 When $\epsilon=100$, the accuracy of $\widetilde{M}_2$ is almost the same or even better than that of $M_2$.
 For Abrupto datasets, at $\epsilon \in $ [0.15, 0.5] we find the spot between the accuracy of model $M_1$ and $M_2$.
-For another, with $\epsilon \in [0.3, 0.5]$ we find the spot between the accuracy of model $M_1$ and $M_2$ based on the Drebin dataset.
+On the other hand, with $\epsilon \in [0.3, 0.5]$ we find the spot between the accuracy of model $M_1$ and $M_2$ based on the Drebin dataset.